thuml/Transfer-Learning-Library/README.md

 ## Introduction
 *TLlib* is an open-source and well-documented library for Transfer Learning.
 It is based on pure PyTorch with high performance and friendly API.
 Our code is pythonic, and the design is consistent with torchvision.
 You can easily develop new algorithms, or readily apply existing algorithms.
+Besides, we maintain a collection of awesome papers in Transfer Learning in another repo [A Roadmap for Transfer Learning](https://github.com/thuml/A-Roadmap-for-Transfer-Learning).

 The currently supported algorithms include: